Some links on this page are affiliate links. See full disclosure in the page footer.

 17. Lowe’s One Roof Media Network

 Lowe’s One Roof Media Network is built for brands in home improvement, decor, appliances, and outdoor living.
-It draws on 100 million monthly online visitors and millions more in-store, supported by strong first-party purchase and project-based behavioral data.
+Its strength comes from first-party purchase data tied to real project-based shopping behavior.

 It offers Sponsored Products, seasonal landing pages, targeted video, and email campaigns across Lowe’s owned and third-party inventory.
-Its effectiveness comes from a sharp understanding of customer need-states, knowing when shoppers are buying lightbulbs versus remodeling their entire kitchen, and serving ads accordingly.
+Its value comes from project-based shopping behavior, which lets brands align messaging with specific purchase moments.

 Key advertising formats on Lowe’s ORMN: